Skip to main content

 That first Jurassic World movie is the only one of the trilogy to have a fresh score on Rottentomatoes, and even there the reviews mostly groan about how “It’s fine, I guess, if you’re into that sort of thing, but as for me and my house, we prefer the unbridled majesty of Jurassic Park.”
 And from there, the franchise's reputation has only declined, culminating in sites like World of Reel deeming Jurassic World: Dominion, "... unbearable, unwatchable, and too incoherent to suffer through."

+Don't get me wrong--they certainly try.
 I took another foray into the Jurassic hate the week that “Dominion” came out just to see whether I really was missing anything.
 One video essay published that same week featured a line like, “In Jurassic Park, the dinosaurs are framed for their majesty and grandeur.
 In Jurassic World, it’s all about controlling the dinosaurs.”
 I thought this was a slanted observation given that a major character of the film literally says “It’s not about control,” and this becomes the basis for the film's theme.
-I’ll clarify, this video didn’t even attempt to rebut said line—it didn’t try to argue that Jurassic World just didn’t make this point very well—it was “Jurassic World is all about the thrill of controlling dinosaurs, and that’s why it’s bad,” plain and simple.
+I’ll clarify, this video didn’t even attempt to rebut said line—it didn’t try to argue that the film presented a point but didn't articulate it very well—it was “Jurassic World is all about the thrill of controlling dinosaurs, and that’s why it’s bad,” plain and simple.

-And this strawman rhetoric has been consistent across the entire body of anti-Jurassic World literature I have had to wade through.
-The points I see brought up against the films tend to be reductive or slanted, or else they assign certain motivations to the films that make them easier to hate.
+And this strawman rhetoric has been consistent across the entire body of anti-Jurassic World literature.
+The complaints tend to be reductive in their assumptions, or else they assign certain motivations to the films that may or may not even be there.
 There might be a thoughtful takedown of the Jurassic World films out there somewhere, but I sure haven't found it.

 To clarify, I’m not saying a person can’t have legitimate critiques of the franchise.
 (In my own review of “Dominion,” I noted that the giant locusts took up just a little too much real estate.)
-Healthy film discourse depends on questioning what’s popular, but questioning implies curiosity which implies getting to know something on its own terms, a feature that the majority of the pushback has lacked.
+Healthy film discourse depends on questioning what’s popular, but questioning implies curiosity, which is not at all how I would describe the backlash.
 And as the Jurassic World franchise prepares to graduate to the pop culture archives, I feel like there needs to be some kind of corrective action.

 Because with this essay, I’m not just here to argue that the Jurassic World movies “aren’t bad.”
 No. I’m here to argue that the Jurassic World movies are in fact good.
 Really good, actually.
 I’m here to say that the Jurassic World films actually enrich Spielberg’s 1993 film, far more than the noise that critics use as an excuse to dump on the franchise.